Enraged Mob in Sialkot Kills Sri Lankan National, Burns His Body

 According to videos and pictures shared on social media, hundreds of men gathered around the burning corpse on Wazirabad Road.
 Several among the mob can be heard yelling slogans of the rightwing Tehreek-e-Labaik Pakistan, suggesting they believed the victim had been “punished” for allegedly insulting Islam’s Prophet.
 Local police were deployed to the scene as the crowds swelled, with a spokesman saying they had managed to disperse the mob after three hours of negotiations and brought the situation under control.

-Sialkot District Police Officer Umar Saeed Malik told media the victim had been identified as Priyantha Kumara, a Sri Lankan national who served as the manager of a Rajco Industries factory.
-Speaking to local media at the scene of the crime, two individuals purportedly employed by the factory claimed that Kumara had ripped up a paper that had “insulted” Islam and a mob had formed to “punish” him.
+Sialkot District Police Officer Umar Saeed Malik told media the victim had been identified as Priyantha Diyawadana, a Sri Lankan national who served as the manager of a Rajco Industries factory.
+Speaking to local media at the scene of the crime, two individuals purportedly employed by the factory claimed that Diyawadana had ripped a sticker containing religious text off a wall, angering local workers who initially complained about him before forming a mob to “punish” him.
 The mob, they claimed, had tortured the victim to death and then set his body on fire.

 Punjab Chief Minister Usman Buzdar has taken notice of the murder, describing it as a “very tragic incident” in a brief statement.
 He said a report had been summoned from the inspector general of police and a high-level inquiry ordered to determine the reasons behind the lynching.
 “Every aspect of the incident should be investigated and a report should be submitted.
 Action should be taken against those who take the law into their own hands,” he added.